spryker/spryker-docs/_drafts/oryx/technology.md

 - Rewrites and redirects: Prioritize hosting providers that enable easy configuration of URL rewrites and redirects for managing URL structure and routing.
 - Lambda function integration: Select hosting providers that seamlessly integrate with serverless technologies like AWS Lambda to execute custom logic, server-side operations or perform a server-side rendering.

-If your Oryx applications requires Consider hosting providers that offer support for [Server-Side Rendering on Oryx](./oryx-server-side-rendering.md) you need to make sure that the right infrastructure is in place at your hosting provider.
+If your Oryx applications requires [Server-Side Rendering](./oryx-server-side-rendering.md) you need to make sure that the right infrastructure is in place at your hosting provider.
 You can run SSR in a Lambda function or have a long-running server that processes the SSR.

 If you have a fairly static application that doesn't require SSR, you could consider a non-frontend hosting provider.